 Enhanced Driving Experience

-- Activates alongside Full Speed Dynamic Radar Cruise Control for relaxed driving.
+- Activates alongside Full Speed Dynamic Radar Cruise Control for more relaxed highway driving.

-- Utilizes advanced technology like cameras and millimeter-wave radar to track lane markings.
+- Uses a camera and millimeter-wave radar to continuously track lane markings.

 Reduced Driver Fatigue